AdnanSharique/fsi/Readme-shell.md

 	![Enter the Resource Group Name.](media/authentication-7.png)

-Your Dream Demo in a Box environment is now set up.
+Your Accelerator environment is now set up.